 This document can be adapted to suit most cricket clubs.
 Your club may be small, rent grounds and use the local pub for after match socialising, or it may be large with its own grounds, clubhouse, cafe and bar.

 Most cricket clubs are formed as unincorporated associations.
 Being “unincorporated”, simply means that the club has not been registered as a company.

-This has advantages, in that it is easy to set-up and to administer, and disadvantages, in that it has no legal identity of its own beyond the identity of the individual members.
+To summarise, being unincorporated has advantages, in that a club is easy to set-up and to administer, and disadvantages, in that you have no legal identity beyond that of the individual members.
 The implication is that the members are personally responsible for any debts or obligations that arise.